hussien-hussien/Shopify-Analysis-Project/README.md

 * Pandas and SQLlite to transform and store the data
 * Pandas, jupyter, ipywidgets, plotly, bqplot to build the user facing dashboard.

-This is a very ugly work in progress!
+This is a very ugly work in progress at the moment!